 What’s the Scoville scale unit of bird's eye chili pepper?

-The heat level of peppers or any other food items are measured in Scoville scale and termed in scoville heat units.
+The heat level of peppers or other food items is measured on the Scoville scale and termed in Scoville heat units.

 And this bird's eye chili pepper’s heat ranges between 50,000 to 100,000 SHU.
-Every pod is different and every variety is different, hence the heat level of a pepper highly differs though they are from identical plants.
+Every pod is different and every variety is other.
+Hence, the heat level of a pepper highly differs, though they are from identical plants.

-There are many factors that determine the heat of a pepper pod, including the weather, the soil condition, and the watering methods.
+Many factors determine the heat of a pepper pod, including the weather, the soil condition, and the watering methods.
 So always be careful when handling both hot and moderately hot chili peppers.

-The oily substance called capsaicin present in the inner part of the peppers is easily transferable to the skin and thereby causes irritation.
+The oily substance called capsaicin present in the inner part of the peppers is easily transferable to the skin and thereby irritates.
 In recipes.
 Fabulous to use them as minced, chopped, or slit, depending on the spice and flavor requirement.

 While making simple curries or chilies, add them as a whole and cook them for about 5 minutes.
-And discard them before serving for the mild heat and rich flavors.
+Discard them before serving for the mild heat and rich flavors.

 How to store?

 Refrigerate.
-If you are from my recent visit from your local Asian store or an Indian store, have a batch of fresh Thai chili peppers.
+If you are from my recent visit to your local Asian or Indian store, have a batch of fresh Thai chili peppers.
 And want to store them for your future uses.

 The first choice of storage that you may consider is refrigeration.
-Leave the stem(if any) on and wrap them in a cotton cloth, and save them in the grocery section in the refrigerator.
-It is good to use upto 10 days, if stored this way.
+Leave the stem(if any) on wrap them in a cotton cloth, and save them in the grocery section in the refrigerator.
+It is good to use for up to 10 days if stored this way.

 Freeze.
-Freezing may also be a good option if you want to store it for a couple of months.
-But make a note that, when the peppers return back to room temperature, there will not be much change in the flavor and heat profile.
-But it will lose its shape and the inner part of the pepper will turn black.
+Freezing may also be an excellent option to store it for a few months.
+But note that, when the peppers return to room temperature, there will not be much change in the flavor and heat profile.
+But it will lose its shape, and the inner part of the pepper will turn black.

 Dried.
-The thin skin and the wall make it easier for drying.
+The thin skin and the wall make it easier to dry.
 Sun drying or air drying method works efficiently here.
-Later you may grind them to a powdered form, or crush to flakes, or make spice blends.
-This method is good to store for a year, or until the next harvesting season.
+Later, you may grind them to a powdered form, crush them into flakes, or make spice blends.
+This method is suitable for storing for a year or until the next harvesting season.